Bukhtarma Hydroelectric Power Plant

+The Bukhtarma Hydroelectric Power Plant is a hydroelectric power plant on the Irtysh River 5 km upstream of Serebryansk, East Kazakhstan.
 The plant has 9 individual turbines with a total generating capacity of 675 megawatts and generates 2.77 billion kilowatt-hours of electricity per year.
 The plant is operated by Kazzinc under a long-term concession.
 It is integrated into Kazakhstan's national electricity system and is used as a peak producer to regulate supply.